School Management Team

 My approach to learning involves creating a positive, happy, fun and secure space where learning is integrated, hands-on and differentiated.

 A place where children are seen as individuals, where they find their ‘difference’, understanding what makes them special and unique.

 Over the years I have come to firmly believe that teachers should expect remarkable things from the children in their care.
 If you believe they can, they will.

-I have been married to Richard for the past twenty-one years and we have two gorgeous teenage children who keep us on our toes.
-Nicholas is eighteen years old and is currently in Matric, and Julia is nearly fifteen and she is currently in Grade 9.
-Both children attend school at St Stithians College.
+I have been married to Richard for the past twenty-two years and we have two gorgeous children, Nicholas and Julia, who keep us on our toes.

 Confession… I have absolutely no formal teaching education nor experience in teaching (unless dog training counts?).

 I have no idea of how to demonstrate a concept in three unique approaches so that learners at different levels can all understand in their own way.
 I am clueless about the school syllabus and what needs to be achieved in each year of schooling.